 The VA provides a variety of benefits for us and our families after we've died.
 There are certain active duty service requirements - generally 24 months - and eligibility requires something other than a dishonorable discharge.

 Benefits include burial or internment at a VA cemetery and includes a headstone or marker, burial flag and a Presidential Memorial Certificate, all at no charge to a veteran's family.
 Certain family members are also authorized to be buried at a national cemetery, as well.
 The VA also provides a flat-rate burial allowance under certain circumstances.
 Reservists are eligible under certain circumstances, too, though they generally had to have died on active duty or have to be receiving, or would would have been entitled to receive at age 60, retirement pay.

 An exception to this is burial at Arlington National Cemetery, which is generally reserved for those killed in the line of duty and those who won the Purple Heart or another medal for valor.

-More details can be found by clicking here.
+More details can be found at the National Cemetery Administration page.

 Something To Know: Requesting Records From VA (5/15)